Dyslexia and Significant Difficulties in Reading

 About dyslexia and significant difficulties in reading

 Dyslexia is a common difficulty, usually associated with problems with reading, writing and spelling.
-Learners with dyslexia and significant difficulties in reading may:
+Students with dyslexia and significant difficulties in reading may:

 It was a very insightful course with great resources too.